EsviCodes/codaisseur-week-2-homework/README.md

 ### Assignment 3: Asynchronous code

-# DONE - 1.
-You must create a module named `async-functions`.
+- 1. You must create a module named `async-functions`.
 The test imports it with
     ```js
     const {
       getTatooineResidents,